aalderi/TiAndroidCanvas/documentation/index.md

 Please direct all questions, feedback, and concerns to [modules@worldwiselearning.org](mailto:modules@worldwiselearning.org?subject=Android%20Canvas%20Module).

 ## License
 Copyright(c) 2013 by WorldWise Learning.
-All Rights Reserved.
+MIT License.
 Please see the LICENSE file included in the distribution for further details.

 [Canvas.CanvasView]:canvasview.html